Track My Read – FAQs

 How does this work with Readathon?

 We see Track My Read and Readathon as perfect partners.
 Track My Read is a great way to measure the reading that takes place during Readathon, and Readathon is a great tool to encourage the daily use of Track My Read by pupils.
-Both tools are completely separate (we hope they might be integrated in the future).

 - Information on Track My Read for Parents (PDF)